-In-depth information about Nationwide YourLife CareMatters
+Learn more about Nationwide YourLife CareMatters.

-Underlying policy Fixed premium universal life with LTC benefits Issue ages Ages 40-69 (age last birthday) Maximum issue ages: • Single-payment options - Two- and three-year benefit periods: 69 - Four-, five-, six- and seven-year benefit periods: 67 • Five- and 10-year payment options - All benefit periods: 69 Minimum monthly benefit amount \$775 Maximum monthly benefit amount \$20,833 Premium payment options Pay one time (single-pay) Pay annually or monthly for five years Pay annually or monthly for 10 years Return of premium feature Yes, subject to the vesting schedule below.
-The return of premium value is equal to all premiums paid minus any withdrawals, multiplied by the applicable vesting percentage, as follows: Vesting schedule: Months 1-120: 80% Months 121+: 95% The surrender value actually paid will be reduced by any outstanding loans, unpaid monthly deductions and LTC benefits paid.
-Monthly benefit payment Cash indemnity
+Underlying policy Fixed premium universal life with LTC benefits Issue ages Ages 40 - 75 (age last birthday) Maximum issue ages: • Single premium: Age 70 for all benefit periods • Five- or 10-year payment options: age 70 for six-year benefit period, age 75 for all other benefit periods Premium payment options Pay one time (single-pay) Pay annually or monthly for five years Pay annually or monthly for 10 years Return of premium feature Return of premium is available when all planned premium is paid (minus any loans or withdrawals), subject to the vesting schedule below: Months 1 - 12: 85% Months 13 - 24: 88% Months 25 - 36: 91% Months 37 - 48: 94% Months 49 - 60: 97% Months 61+: 100% Monthly benefit payment Cash indemnity

-Benefit periods Two years Three years Four years Five years Six years Seven years Inflation protection (Optional; available only if Long-Term Care Extension of Benefits Rider is elected) 3% simple 5% compound Minimum death benefit If all LTC benefits are used, beneficiaries will receive a death benefit that is the lesser of 10% of the specified amount or \$25,000.
-Care from a family member Benefits can be used to pay a family member (or a friend, etc.) to provide care, if deemed appropriate under the plan of care.
+Benefit periods Two years Three years Four years Five years Six years Seven years Inflation protection Optional 3% simple 5% compound Minimum death benefit Even if all LTC benefits are used, beneficiaries will receive a death benefit that's equal to 20% of the original specified amount.
+Care from a family member Benefits can be used to pay a family member (or a friend, etc.) to provide care if deemed appropriate under the plan of care.
 International benefits Reduced benefits are available under certain conditions; for full details, see the product contract or talk with your insurance professional.

-Product features - including benefits, exclusions, limitations, terms and definitions - may vary by state.
+$\begin{tabular}{ll} Product features -- including benefits, exclusions, limitations, terms and definitions -- may vary by state. \end{tabular}$